tak-abrahamsunday/terraform-awscloud/README.md

 }
 ```

-**03**.
-Generate a JSON file to enforce via an AWS IAM Policy **Devops--Permission-Boundaries.Policy** what can be allowed and deny privileges that could be attempted to be self-granted (e.g.: Administrator Access, etc.).
+**<span style="color:red">03</span>** -) Generate a JSON file to enforce via an AWS IAM Policy **Devops--Permission-Boundaries.Policy** what can be allowed and deny privileges that could be attempted to be self-granted (e.g.: Administrator Access, etc.).
 This policy will be attached to the AWS IAM Role **DevOps--Custom-Access.Role**.

 ```console
 CONFIG_JSON="/tmp/${DEVOPS_CUSTOM_BOUNDARY}.json";